shivsinghcse/namaste-react-js/Notes/Episode_3.md

 }`
 - now `npm run start` instead `npx parcel index.html` now we are using script.
 You can also write `npm start` but not work for build only work for start.

-- when we do `React.createElement` => it becomes an JS `Object` => when we render this element onto DOM it become `HTML Elements`
+- when we do `React.createElement` => it becomes an JS `Object` => when we render this Object onto DOM it become `HTML Elements`
 - creating root `ReactDOM.createRoot(document.getElementById('root'));`
-- rendering ou heading `root.render(heading);` it will replace all inside root.
+- rendering ou heading `root.render(heading);` it will replace(not append) all inside root.

 - common practice `<div id="root">Not Rendered</div>`

-- JSX stands dor JavaScript XML.
-JSX is HTML like syntax it is not HTML.
+- JSX stands for JavaScript XML.
+JSX is HTML like syntax but it is not HTML.
 JSX and react both are different.

-- Browsers(JS engine) does not understand JSX.They only know javascript parcel is doing job behind the secne JSX transpile before it reaches to JS engine.Transpiling is done by babel via parcel.Babel is Javascript compiler and transpiler.
+- Browsers(JS engine) does not understand JSX.They only know javascript. parcel is doing job behind the secne JSX transpile before it reaches to JS engine.Transpiling is done by babel via parcel.Babel is Javascript compiler and transpiler.

 - JSX => transpile (React.createElement) => ReactElement-JS object => HTML element
 - In JSX if you want to give class use className `<h1 id="heading1" className = "root">Namaste React using JSX 🚀🚀</h1>;